 ”It is easy to identify with Hitler because we have common enemies – the Serbs.”

-At the stadium in the southern ( Albanian) part of Mitrovica, during junior football match between so called Kosovo ( actually Albanians) and Germany, the man, a living replica and fan of Adolf Hitler without any trouble, unhindered attended the match saluting the audience with Nazi salute.
+At the stadium in the southern ( Albanian) part of Mitrovica, during a junior football match between so-called Kosovo ( actually Albanians) and Germany, the man, a living replica and fan of Adolf Hitler without any trouble, unhindered attended the match saluting the audience with Nazi salute.

 No consequences for Western sweethearts: Albanian Hitler.

-Emir Jinovci, a former terrorist, so called ‘KLA’ member is known for his bizarre obsession with Nazism and physical resemblance to Hitler.
+Emir GJinovci, a former terrorist, so-called ‘KLA’ member is known for his bizarre obsession with Nazism and physical resemblance to Hitler.
 He was posing in front of the German flag during a match.

-Jinovci spent 1990es in Germany, but, like other terrorists, he returned to Serbia, Kosovo and joined the notorious terrorist and organ harvesting group, so called UCK and became known by the nickname Hitler.
+GJinovci spent 1990es in Germany, but, like other terrorists, he returned to Serbia, Kosovo and joined the notorious terrorist and organ harvesting group, so-called UCK and became known by the nickname Hitler.

 He’ s very popular and often invited to appear at weddings and funerals.